 Diarrhea in dogs is a common issue that almost everyone with a canine companion will experience sooner or later.
 This condition occurs when there is too much fluid in the feces.
 It usually involves increased frequency of defecation.
-When diarrhea strikes your dog, you may have some clean-up to do in your home, but you will also most certainly be worried about your furry friend, and will probably be asking yourself what caused your dog .
+When dog diarrhea strikes, you may have some clean-up to do in your home, but you will also most certainly be worried about your furry friend, and will probably be asking yourself what caused your dog .
 Below we dive into the most common causes of diarrhea in dogs so you can know what to do to help your dog:

 1. Dietary Indiscretion